anhlt/anhlt.github.io/content/db/mysql_data_flow.md

 - Disk: persistent storate.
 Disk allows us to store huge amount of data, and non-volatile.
 Sequence read/write speed in Disk is faster than random access.

-_How data are stored logically_?
-TLDR:  Table are stored in Files of Pages of Record.
+_How is data stored logically?_ TLDR:  Table are stored in Files of Pages of Record.

-Most of database split file in to same-sized pages, that ranges from 4KB to 16KB.
-Each page will be identify by **PageID**.
-In one page there are many records, and each record will has the **location** in the page.
-In order to access a particular record on Disk, we need to know the pair of **(PageID, location)**.
+Most databases split files into same-sized pages, that range from 4KB to 16KB.
+Each page will be identified by _PageID_.
+In one page there are many records, and each record will have the _location_ in the page.
+To access a particular record on Disk, we need to know the _pointer_ as a pair of _(PageID, location)_.

 ### Buffer management strategy